Abstraction Health

 MorningWith food

-CoQ10 is fat-soluble, so absorption is significantly enhanced when taken alongside a fat-containing meal.
-Morning timing with breakfast is commonly recommended by experts like Rhonda Patrick and Peter Attia to align with daily metabolic demands.
+CoQ10 is fat-soluble and absorption is significantly enhanced when taken with a fat-containing meal.
+Morning or midday dosing with food is consistently recommended by experts including Patrick and Attia, as this aligns with meals and supports mitochondrial energy metabolism during waking hours.

 Dose ranges used in studies